 The men’s locker room has lockers, two showers and about every amenity you would need to get ready after a workout or spa treatment.

 I took a peek into one of the treatment rooms that was unoccupied.
-I wish I would have done a treatment cause it looked relaxing.
+I wish I had done a treatment because it looked relaxing.

 They also offer relaxation rooms.